opf/openproject/docs/system-admin-guide/attribute-help-texts/README.md

-## Editing or deleting Attribute help texts
+## Edit or delete Attribute help texts

 Navigate to -> *Administration* -> *Work packages* -> *Attribute help texts* in order to edit or remove an attribute help text.